IQSS/dataverse/doc/release-notes/9852-files-api-extension-deaccession.md

 Additionally, a new endpoint has been developed to support version deaccessioning through API (Given a dataset and a version).

 - deaccessionDataset (/api/datasets/{id}/versions/{versionId}/deaccession)

+Finally, the DataFile API payload has been extended to add the field "friendlyType"